 Step#3.Resource group creation

-Create new resource using below command.
+Create new resources using the below command.

 az group create --name k8SResourceGroup --location westus2